 After you see your first root, it’s time to…

-- Coco – water with seedling-strength nutrients, and make sure to pH your water to 5.5-6.5 right before giving it to your plants.
-Coco does not naturally contain any nutrients, so if you don't give some from the beginning in the water, each plant only has what was contained in the shell and Rapid Rooter!
-Seedlings in coco coir grow far faster if you start them off with seedling-strength nutrients from the beginning!
+- Coco – Prepare water with seedling-strength nutrients, and make sure to pH your water to 5.5-6.5 right before giving it to plants.
+Unlike soil, coco does not naturally contain any nutrients so you must provide nutrients in the water from the first watering.

-- Soil – water with plain, pH'ed water at 6-7 pH, no nutrients, for the first 3 weeks or so – your plants will be able to live off the nutrients in the soil, and adding extra might be overload and nutrient burn them.
+- Soil – Prepare plain water at 6-7 pH.
+You don’t need to add nutrients for the first 3 weeks or so because your plants will live off what’s in the soil.
+Adding extra nutrients at this point might overload and burn the seedlings.

 How to Water Seedlings in the Beginning

-- If it feels dry again within 1 day, give double the amount of water the next time.
-Otherwise give the same amount again.
+- If the growing medium feels dry within 1 day, give more water next time.
+Otherwise, give the same amount again next time you water

-- Repeat, until you can give enough water to at least a little runoff, and have it dry in a few days.
+- Repeat, until you can give enough water to get at least a little runoff, and have it dry in a few days

-- If the medium is drying in less than 2 days, it means you need to give more water to the plant at a time, or possibly transplant to a bigger container if the plant has outgrown its old one.
+If the medium is drying in less than 2 days, it means you need to give more water to the plant at a time, or possibly transplant to a bigger container if the plant has outgrown its current one.